-Hot springs, which are also called warm springs or “thermal” springs, are naturally occurring springs that maintain a temperature above that of their surroundings thanks to groundwater that has been geothermically heated by the earth’s crust before rising to the surface.
+The natural hot springs in Virginia, which are also called warm springs or “thermal” springs, are naturally occurring springs that maintain a temperature above that of their surroundings thanks to groundwater that has been geothermically heated by the earth’s crust before rising to the surface.

-Historically, hot springs have been used as a source of healing and re-invigoration.
+Historically, Virginia hot springs have been used as a source of healing and re-invigoration.
 Because of their high temperatures, minerals are more easily dissolved in the water, allowing for absorption and increased relaxation for those who choose to “take the waters.”

 With a total of seven hot springs located between the town of Hot Springs and Warm Springs, the area’s fame spread and soon a resort spa, the predecessor to today’s Omni Homestead Resort, grew as a way to accommodate the increase in visitors.

 The first gentlemen’s bath house at Warm Springs was built in 1761.
 The structure still stands today, making it the oldest spa structure in the United States.